10 Reasons Why Teacher Pay for Performance is Ineffective

 Teacher pay for performance is a desperate attempt by school districts to raise student test scores.
 It is a bully tactic intended to coerce teachers to work harder, but results in demoralizing and discouraging many dedicated and effective teachers who are already working hard and who have students’ best interests in mind.

-While the teacher performance pay model may weed out some ineffective teachers, it also drives many effective teachers away from the profession while retaining many teachers who know how to work the system in order to earn a higher salary and who do not always have students' best interests in mind.
+While the teacher performance pay model may weed out some ineffective teachers, it also drives many effective teachers away from the profession while retaining many teachers who know how to work the system in order to earn a higher salary and who don't always have students' best interests in mind.

 Prepare Our Kids for Life, Not Standardized Tests - by Ted Dintersmith